A Complete Guide to Freight Claims

 • Weight certificates

-Claims are submitted directly with the carrier within the timeframe established in the transportation contract.
-Alternatively (if no timeframe is explicitly stated), shippers may have to do some light reading on the default timeframes for each mode on the GSA policies page.
+Claims must be submitted directly to the carrier within the timeframe defined in the transportation contract.
+Alternatively (if no timeframe is explicitly stated), shippers may have to review default timelines for each mode on the GSA policies page.

-In addition to filing a claim with the carrier, shippers can opt to file directly with a carrier’s insurance to protect against delayed or nonexistent carrier response.
-Filing simultaneously with the insurance company opens a second channel of communication for shippers seeking damages — and in frustrating cases, provides another contact to pester if carriers refuse to comply.
+In addition to filing a claim with the carrier, shippers can opt to file directly with a carrier’s insurance to address situations where carrier responses are delayed or unavailable.
+Filing simultaneously with the insurance company opens a second channel of communication for shippers seeking damages.

-A carrier’s max liability limit (as you might recall) is determined by commodity, condition and dimensions.
-For U.S.-based carriers, this figure commonly falls between $0.25 to $25 per pound to a max of $100k per truckload, though individual carrier contracts can alter these figures.
+A carrier’s maximum liability limit is determined by commodity, condition, and dimensions.
+For many U.S. motor carriers, liability limits often fall between $0.25 and $25 per pound to a max of $100k per truckload, though individual carrier contracts can alter these figures.

-Additionally, the carrier’s max liability can’t exceed a shipment’s declared value or the cost of the sustained damage (whichever is less).
+Additionally, the carrier’s maximum liability can’t exceed a shipment’s declared value or the cost of the sustained damage (whichever is less).

-Failure to acknowledge a claim within the 30-day window or to issue a response within 120 days is a violation of federal regulations, exposing carriers to both civil action and severely diminished reputation.
+Failure to acknowledge a claim within the 30-day window or to issue a response within 120 days is a violation of federal regulations.

 Freight Claim Example